 As an abstinence-based rehabilitation centre, our range of therapies are integrated with the spiritual 12 Step philosophy.
 It provides a tried and tested framework to follow in order to achieve positive behavioural changes.
 The 12 Steps model is particularly important after you leave Broadway Lodge as it supports you to maintain the positive changes that happen to your thinking during treatment and to keep you on track with your recovery.

 You may have reservations about the 12 Steps and that’s okay – you don’t have to do work on the 12 Steps when you’re with us if you don’t want to.
 But we will encourage you to learn about the steps and the spiritual principles because from decades of experience and the many thousands of people around the world who are part of the Fellowships, we know that the 12 Step philosophy works in helping people to enjoy a quality recovery for the rest of their lives.
 The word ‘God’ in the 12 Step wording understandably leads people to question if you have to be religious to apply them to your life, and the answer is always ‘no’.
 If you would like to read more about the 12 Steps, take a look at our website page that explains more about this popular framework for recovery here.

-Clients can stay for any duration up to a maximum of 6 months and we wouldn’t recommend a stay of less than 4 weeks.
-This is to ensure you gain a solid foundation to your recovery.
-The duration of stay can depend on your individual needs and circumstances but if you’re unsure, our clinicians can help you to determine the ideal duration during the application process.
+The ideal length of stay to gain a solid foundation to your recovery is 12 weeks but clients can stay for any duration up to a maximum of 6 months and we would not suggest staying any less than 4 weeks.
+If you’re unsure about how long you should stay with us, our clinicians can help you to determine the ideal duration to suit your needs during the application process.